Small business: Marketing

 Creating a business website has become increasingly affordable with many do-it-yourself programs now available for beginners.
 A website can provide significant marketing exposure for small businesses when marketed through the Internet and other channels.
 Some popular services are WordPress, Joomla, Squarespace, and Wix.
 Social media has proven to be very useful in gaining additional exposure for many small businesses.
 Many small business owners use Facebook and Twitter as a way to reach out to their loyal customers to give them news about specials of the day or special coupons, generate repeat business and reach out to new potential clients.
 The relational nature of social media, along with its immediacy and twenty-four-hour presence lend an intimacy to the relationships small businesses can have with their customers while making it more efficient for them to communicate with greater numbers.
-Facebook ads are also a very cost-effective way for small business owners to reach a targeted audience with a very specific message.
+Facebook ads are a very cost-effective way for small business owners to reach a targeted audience with a very specific message.
 In addition to the social networking sites, blogs have become a highly effective way for small businesses to position themselves as experts on issues that are important to their customers.
 This can be done with a proprietary blog and/or by using a back-link strategy wherein the marketer comments on other blogs and leaves a link to the small business's own website.
 Posting to a blog about the company's business or service area regularly can increase web traffic to a company website.